 Socketing must always be done by professionals!
-Swage sockets need to be crimped and secured with the correct dies which all need specialist machinery to apply the tons of force needed to securely fix the socket in place.
+Swage sockets need to be crimped and secured with the correct dies.
+All need specialist machinery to apply the tons of force needed to securely fix the socket in place.
 As we are specialists in wire rope we have their own pressing machines for this purpose.

 Swageless sockets can be applied with just a pair of pliers, but won’t be as strong.
 Experienced riggers can carry out some swaging onsite with the use of specialist, portable swaging tools and resins.

-Sockets are possibly the strongest of all wire rope end fittings and if fitted correctly it will match the breaking strength of the wire rope.
+Sockets are possibly the strongest of all wire rope end fittings.
+If fitted correctly it will match the breaking strength of the wire rope.
 All socketed wire rope must be load tested prior to use,

 A wedge socket termination for wire ropes may be practical when the fitting needs changing frequently. i.e. if the end of the wire rope is in a high wear area.
 The rope might be trimmed periodically, which results in the end termination being detached and re-applied.
 An effective case is on a dragline, where the end loop of the wire rope enters a tapering opening inside the socket, wrapped around a separate part known as the wedge.
 This arrangement is hammered into place, and the load slowly fitted onto the rope.
 As the weight increases on the wire rope, the wedge will become safer, gripping the rope more tightly.